renobit/vagrant-octobercms-boilerplate/README.md

 # vagrant-octobercms-boilerplate

-A Laravel/OctoberCMS application boilerplate built on Vagrant.
+An OctoberCMS application boilerplate built on Vagrant.